phillipstallworthy/Tetravex/README.markdown

 - Add logic to prevent a tile being dropped in an occupied square.

-- Llogic to prevent a tile being dropped in a right side square when the edges to adjacent tiles do not match
+- Logic to prevent a tile being dropped in a right side square when the edges to adjacent tiles do not match, IE game play logic.

-- Logic to recognise when the game is finished, and stop the clock
+- Logic to recognise when the game is finished, and stop the clock, Dojo timer maybe.

-- Dojo timer

 - Dojo slider to change the board size.